 7 East Street, the Sadie Stockwell house (1888) - The heirs of Samuel Hunt sold the building lot to Sadie B. Stockwell and her husband Frank Stockwell, dentist on April 27, 1888 and she built the house on the lot in the same year.
 The Queen Anne shingle-style home of the Victorian era is not common in Ipswich.

-35 Washington Street, the Charles and Margaret Bell house (c 1890) - These identical houses were built for Charles E. and John A. Brown, who were involved in speculative development on Brown and Liberty Streets.
-By 1916 this house was occupied by Charles H. & Margaret J. Bell.
+35 Washington Street, the Charles and Margaret Bell house (c 1890) - These identical houses on Cottage St. were built for Charles E. and John A. Brown, who were also involved in speculative development on Brown and Liberty Streets.

 10 Manning Street, the G. Haskell house (circa 1890) - 10 Manning Street, the G. Haskell house (circa 1890) Like most of the houses on Manning Street, this house first appears in the 1893 Birdseye map of Ipswich.
 In the 1910 Ipswich map the owner is G. Haskell.